Toblerity/Fiona/README.rst

 classes specific to GDAL's OpenGIS Reference Implementation (OGR).
 Fiona can read and write real-world data using multi-layered GIS formats and zipped virtual file systems and integrates readily with other Python GIS packages such as pyproj_, Rtree_, and Shapely_.

-Fiona is supported only on CPython versions 2.7 and 3.5+.
+Fiona is supported only on CPython versions 3.6+.

 Why the name "Fiona"?
 Because Fiona is OGR's neat and nimble API for Python programmers.